keyurmodi21/silverhorse/README.md

-This is Silverhorse Technology Front End exercise solution using ReactJS, Material UI Library and DevExpress.
+This is CRUD app using ReactJS, Material UI Library and DevExpress.
 It also uses eslint and typescript

 ## Steps to run the application